visiky/vsc-g2plot/README.md

 # vsc-g2plot

-This is a vscode extension for [Ant Design Charts](https://charts.ant.design/), which is a React chart library based on [G2Plot](https://g2plot.antv.vision), suppoted by [AntV Team](https://antv.vision).
+This is a vscode extension for [Ant Design Charts](https://charts.ant.design/), which is a React chart library based on [G2Plot](https://g2plot.antv.vision), supported by [AntV Team](https://antv.vision).

 ## Features